Roc Nation Sports: History

-Roc Nation Sports was founded by Jay-Z in early 2013 in partnership with Creative Artists Agency, a prominent talent agency based in Los Angeles.
-Roc Nation Sports' first major move was signing New York Yankees All-Star second baseman Robinson Canó.
-They have also signed New York Giants receiver Victor Cruz and WNBA prospect Skylar Diggins-Smith to Roc Nation Sports.
+Roc Nation Sports was founded by Jay-Z in partnership with Creative Artists Agency, a prominent talent agency based in Los Angeles.
+Roc Nation Sports provides services for professional athletes and is a division of the parent company Roc Nation, which provides representation for celebrities throughout the entertainment industry.
+In 2013, after selling his stake as part-owner of the NBA’s Brooklyn Nets, Jay-Z expanded Roc Nation by adding its sports management division, which signed New York Yankees All-Star second baseman Robinson Canó as its first major client.

+Roc Nation Sports has also signed New York Giants receiver Victor Cruz and WNBA prospect Skylar Diggins-Smith to Roc Nation Sports.
 On June 20, 2013 it was revealed that Jay-Z was officially certified as a sports agent for the National Basketball Association and Major League Baseball.
+On June 24, 2013, Roc Nation Sports signed Kevin Durant of the NBA’s Oklahoma City Thunder as a new client.

 On May 1, 2014 Roc Nation Sports added James Young of the Kentucky Wildcats.
 In November 2014, Dallas Cowboys wide receiver Dez Bryant would also join the company.
 On January 3, 2018, it was announced that Penn State running back Saquon Barkley had signed with Roc Nation Sports prior to entering the 2018 NFL draft.

+As of July 2025, Roc Nation Sports had also signed the WNBA's Skylar Diggins, LaMelo Ball of the NBA's Charlotte Hornets, and Brazilian soccer player Vini Jr.

 Roc Nation Sports currently boasts a roster with over 100 athletes across baseball, basketball, American football, soccer, rugby, and e-sports.
-They also have a burgeoning broadcaster division.
+The company also has a broadcasting division.

+Forbes ranked Roc Nation Sports number seven on its list of the Top 10 most valuable sports agencies for 2025.